Cache hardware metrics: monitoring and routing

 Host health checks

 Host health checks are Lua functions that determine whether or not a host is ready to take on more clients.
 To configure host health checks, see configuring CDNs and hosts.
-See Health Check Functions for documentation on how to use the built in health functions.
+See Built-in Lua functions for documentation on how to use the built-in health functions.
 Note that these health check functions can also be used for making routing conditions in the routing tree.

 Routing based on cache metrics